Planetbiru/MagicObject/tutorial.md

 -   **Callbacks**: Support for custom callback functions for query execution and debugging.
 -   **Unique ID Generation**: Generate unique identifiers for database records.

+### Database Support

+MagicObject supports the following databases:

+1. **MySQL**
+    One of the most popular open-source relational databases, known for its speed, reliability, and ease of use.
+MySQL is widely used in web applications and offers strong performance, security features, and support for SQL standards.

+2. **MariaDB**
+    A fork of MySQL, created by the original developers of MySQL after concerns over Oracle’s acquisition of MySQL.
+MariaDB is designed to maintain compatibility with MySQL while adding new features and optimizations.
+It is fully open-source and highly regarded for its performance and stability.

+3. **PostgreSQL**
+    A powerful, open-source relational database system known for its robustness, SQL compliance, and extensive feature set, including ACID compliance, JSON support, and advanced indexing mechanisms.

+4. **SQLite**
+    A lightweight, serverless, self-contained SQL database engine that is highly portable.
+It is often used for embedded systems or small-scale applications due to its minimal setup and resource usage.
+Despite its simplicity, SQLite supports a wide range of SQL features and is widely used in mobile apps and other local storage scenarios.

+MagicObject’s compatibility with these databases enables flexible, scalable, and efficient data management across different platforms and environments.

 ### Installation

 To use the `PicoDatabase` class, ensure you have PHP with PDO support.
 Include the class file in your project, and you can instantiate it with your database credentials.